facebookincubator/TTPForge/pkg/files/README.md

 PathExistsInInventory(afero.Fs, string, []string) bool, error
 ```

-PathExistsInInventory checks if a relative file path exists in any of the inventory directories specified in the
+PathExistsInInventory checks if a relative file path exists in any of the
-inventoryPaths parameter.
-The function uses afero.Fs to operate on a filesystem.
+inventory directories specified in the inventoryPaths parameter.
+The function
+uses afero.Fs to operate on a filesystem.

-Parameters:
+**Parameters:**

 fsys: An afero.Fs object representing the filesystem to search.

-relPath: A string representing the relative path of the file to search for in the inventory directories.
+relPath: A string representing the relative path of the file to search
+for in the inventory directories.

-inventoryPaths: A []string containing the inventory directory paths to search.
+inventoryPaths: A []string containing the inventory directory paths

-Returns:
+to search.

+**Returns:**

-bool: A boolean value indicating whether the file exists in any of the inventory directories (true) or not (false).
+bool: A boolean value indicating whether the file exists in any of the
+inventory directories (true) or not (false).

 error: An error if there is an issue checking the file's existence.

-Example:

-fsys := afero.NewOsFs()
-relFilePath := "templates/exampleTTP.yaml.tmpl"
-inventoryPaths := []string{"path/to/inventory1", "path/to/inventory2"}
-exists, err := PathExistsInInventory(fsys, relFilePath, inventoryPaths)

-if err != nil {
-log.Fatalf("failed to check file existence: %v", err)
-}

-if exists {
-log.Printf("File %s found in the inventory directories\n", relFilePath)
-} else {

-log.Printf("File %s not found in the inventory directories\n", relFilePath)
-}

 ---